Iona, Nova Scotia

-Iona (Sanndraigh) is an unincorporated place in the Municipality of the County of Victoria, Cape Breton Island, Nova Scotia, Canada.
+Iona (Sanndraigh) is an unincorporated community in the Canadian province of Nova Scotia, located in the Municipality of the County of Victoria on Cape Breton Island.
 It is named after Iona in Scotland.
 It is at the western end of the Barra Strait Bridge, opposite Grand Narrows.

 Iona was settled by Gaelic speaking immigrants from the Isle of Barra in 1802.
 It is the site of Highland Village Museum (An Clachan Gàidhealach) and the Rankin School of the Narrows.

-A view of Iona in the early 1900s.
-St.Columba Church to the left, the Grand Narrows Bridge over the Barra Strait in the background.